 Davidson is better-known for being the first to score over a 100 runs and take a 10-for in the same Test.
 This was at the Tied Test at Brisbane:

-I first came across the name of Mr Kaprekar in the mid-70s, when the door of a room in a remote corner of our hostel had a chalked handwritten inscription of Mr D R Kaprekar.
+I first came across the name of Mr Kaprekar in the mid-70s, when the door of a room in a remote corner of our hostel in IIT Kanpur had a chalked handwritten inscription of Mr D R Kaprekar.
 My classmates briefly mentioned that it was occupied by an elderly gentleman who was a guest of our Mathematics department.

 It is interesting that a mathematics teacher in a small town came up with various sets of numbers, long before computers or calculators existed.
-He lived in obscurity until Martin Gardner discovered his work and wrote about it in the “Scientific American” in the 1975.
+He lived in obscurity until Martin Gardner discovered his work and wrote about it in the “Scientific American” in 1975.
 Today his work is better known.

 In particular, he is known for the Kaprekar constant 6174 (see explanation in above link)